 Loneliness, friendship and the skill of self-disclosure:

-theoretical analysis and practical recommendations for psychology in the schools
+A theoretical analysis and practical recommendations for psychology in the schools

 Abstract: Loneliness is a widespread phenomenon in today’s world.
 It is prevalent among the “iGen” generation, as well as among pupils who fail to develop close friendships naturally.
 This paper takes an active approach and argues that pupils should be supported to develop social skills.
 One of the communication skills that has emerged from the literature as highly relevant to building close friendships is self-disclosure, which facilitates the development and strengthening of close relationships.
 This paper presents school counselors and psychologists with an organized thinking framework and intervention methods for cultivating this skill within a school setting, with the aim of helping pupils develop and deepen their social connections.